makrai/notes/zarriess21-decoding-survey.md

       exhibits full conditional independence
 * Most studies show that non-autoregressive models typically generate output of lower quality then outputs of autoregressive models
-  * However, they are much faster and in some domains, such as speech synthesis or machine translation, good quality can be reached by using techniques of knowledge distillation [49], probability density distillation [48], or iterative refinement [50]
+  * nL they are much faster and
+  * in some domains, such as speech synthesis or machine translation, good quality can be reached by using techniques of knowledge distillation [49], probability density distillation [48], or iterative refinement [50]
 * some work on non-autoregressive or partially autoregressive models aims at going beyond the assumption that output needs to be produced in a fixed left-to-right generation order
   * Gu+ [51] present a transformer that treats generation order as a latent variable in sequence generation
     * predict the next word and, based on the next word, the next position in a given partial sequence
     * Since likelihood marginalized over generation orders is intractable, they approximate the latent generation orders using beam search to explore the space of all permutations of the target sequence.
 In a similar vein,
   * Stern+ [52] develop the Insertion Transfomer which is trained to predict insertions of words into a partial sequence
     * By adopting different loss functions, their model can accommodate different generation orders, including orders that can be parallelized (eg, balanced binary trees)
-  * Both Gu+ [51]’s and Stern+ [52]’s experiments show that insertion-based decoding models reach SOTA performance in tasks, such as MT, code generation, or image captioning
+  * Gu+ [51]’s and Stern+ [52]’s experiments show that insertion-based decoding reaches SOTA performance in tasks eg MT, code generation, or image caption
 * non-autoregressive models typically involves a built-in mechanism that defines the assembly of the sequence, in contrast to the autoregressive generation